 In both the sentences mentioned above, they and their are used together.
 Quite contrary to there, their is used only as a pronoun.

-What is the difference between There and Their in English Grammar?
+What are the Similarities Between There and Their in English Grammar?